rl4reasoning/rl-baselines/README.md

 ```

 ## Datasets
-This repo was primarily created for the blog ["What to do when you have zero rewards during RL?"]((https://spiffy-airbus-472.notion.site/What-Can-You-Do-When-You-Have-Zero-Rewards-During-RL-260429bdb7308024b6bdd3ed4f64c15f))
+This repo was created for the blog post: ["What to do when you have zero rewards during RL?"]((https://spiffy-airbus-472.notion.site/What-Can-You-Do-When-You-Have-Zero-Rewards-During-RL-260429bdb7308024b6bdd3ed4f64c15f))

-We provide data generation scripts for star-graph that was used in the above blogpost, however, one could add their own tasks as well.
-Have a look for `tasks` directory for inspiration.
+We provide data generation scripts for star-graph that was used in the above blogpost.
+However, one could add their own tasks as well.
+Have a look for [`tasks`](./tasks/) directory for inspiration.

 ### Star-graph dataset generation
 #### Create star graph data for training
-Please follow the notebook `create_star_graph_data.ipynb` to generate a star-graph dataset and push to HF.
+Please follow the notebook [`create_star_graph_data.ipynb`](./create_star_graph_data.ipynb) to generate a star-graph dataset and push to HF.

 #### Mix Datasets
 To create dataset mixtures follow instructions in [`combine_datasets.ipynb`](./combine_datasets.ipynb).